 Some events we are currently working on…

-- Uke Night, accessories from Kala and songbooks from Alfred hosted by BridgeSet Sounds
+- Uke Night, accessories from Kala and songbooks from Alfred hosted by BridgeSet Sounds at 8pm

 - Accordion Hour, sponsored by Liberty Bellows and the National Accordion Association at Headhouse Shutters